 As you can see, in spite of the abbreviation and number-heavy nature of any signal you receive, actually understanding what it means isn’t all that complicated.

 Before You Use a Forex Signal Service

-- Understand the difference between forex signal providers – No two forex signal trading services are identical, as you’ll find that they range massively in quality.
+No two forex signal trading services are identical; you’ll find that they range massively in quality.
 Success rates for signal services vary from the high 60% range to something much lower, with there being plenty of “dud” systems around.
 Don’t read every forex trading signal service the same; instead grasp what exactly it is you’re signing up for before you commit.

-- Understand your risk tolerance – Forex trading – due to its level of volatility and leverage – presents risk.
+Due to its level of volatility and leverage, forex trading presents risks.
 Thus, it’s possible to lose major amounts of capital in a flash.
 Popular trending pairs, such as the XAU/USD, can experience wild swings.
 So before you read into any forex signal you receive, you need to understand how comfortable you are with the related risk level.

-- Understand the market conditions – Emotionless advice is generally what forex signal will provide.
+Emotionless advice is generally what a forex signal will provide.
 However, this doesn’t provide an excuse for not understanding the market in front of you.
 Learn about the current market conditions and the limitations before you act on a forex signal.